Biological Oceanography Division

 - Edwards, Kyle PhD (University of California Davis), Assistant Professor, Dept. of Oceanography.
 Phytoplankton ecology, community ecology, ecological theory and statistics, benthic communities.

-- Goetze, Erica, PhD (University of California at San Diego, Scripps Inst. of Oceanography), Assistant Professor, Dept. of Oceanography.
+- Goetze, Erica, PhD (University of California at San Diego, Scripps Inst. of Oceanography), Associate Professor, Dept. of Oceanography.
 Evolutionary ecology of marine zooplankton, dispersal and gene flow in marine plankton populations, small-scale behavioral ecology of marine copepods.

 - Grigg, Richard W., PhD (University of California at San Diego, Scripps Inst. of Oceanography), Emeritus Professor, Dept. of Oceanography.
 Coral reef ecology, paleoecology, fisheries management.